 The Company's independent consultants have prepared preliminary estimates of the costs of two potentially acceptable alternatives to complete the ground-water remediation activities at the site.
-The costs to remediate the ground-water range from a low of \$390,000 in capital and \$37,000 per year of operating costs for 30 years for natural attenuation to a high of \$3.3 million in capital and \$1 .0 million per year in operating costs to operate a pump-and-treat/ground-water containment system.
+The costs to remediate the ground-water range from a low of \$390,000 in capital and \$37,000 per year of operating costs for 30 years for natural attenuation to a high of \$3.3 million in capital and \$1.0 million per year in operating costs to operate a pump-and-treat/ground-water containment system.
 The pump-and-treat/ground-water containment system is intended to contain the manufactured gas plant ("MGP") contaminants to allow the ground-water outside of the containment area to attenuate naturally.
 The operating cost estimate for the pump-and-treat containment system is dependent upon the actual ground-water quality and flow conditions at the site.
 The Company continues to believe that a ground-water pump-and-treat system is not necessary for the MGP contaminants, that there is insufficient information to design an overall ground-water containment program and that natural attenuation is the appropriate remedial action for the MGP wastes.

-Chesapeake cannot predict the ground-water remediation that the EPA will require; therefore, the Company in 2000 has not adjusted the \$2.1 million accrued at December 3 1, 1999 for the Dover site and the associated regulatory asset for an equivalent amount.
-Of this amount, \$1.5 million is for ground-water remediatiou and \$600,000 is for the remaining soil remediation.
+Chesapeake cannot predict the ground-water remediation that the EPA will require; therefore, the Company in 2000 has not adjusted the \$2.1 million accrued at December 31, 1999 for the Dover site and the associated regulatory asset for an equivalent amount.
+Of this amount, \$1.5 million is for ground-water remediation and \$600,000 is for the remaining soil remediation.
 The \$1.5 million represents the low end of the ground-water remedy estimates described above.

 In 1996, the Company initiated litigation against GPU, one of the other potentially responsible parties, for contribution to the remedial costs incurred by Chesapeake in connection with complying with the ROD.
-In February 200 1, the Company and GPU reached a tentative settlement, pending the approval of the courts.
+In February 2001, the Company and GPU reached a tentative settlement, pending the approval of the courts.
 The terms of the settlement prohibit disclosure of the provisions of the settlement until finalized.
-Management believes that the Company will be equitably entitled to contribution from other responsible parties for a portion of the expenses to be incurred in connection with the remedies selected in the KOD.
+Management believes that the Company will be equitably entitled to contribution from other responsible parties for a portion of the expenses to be incurred in connection with the remedies selected in the ROD.
 The Company expects that it will be able to recover actual costs incurred, which are not recovered from other responsible parties, exclusive of associated carrying costs, through the ratemaking process in accordance with environmental cost recovery rider provisions currently in effect.

 In cooperation with the Maryland Department of the Environment ("MDE"), the Company is engaged in remediation procedures at the Salisbury site.
 In addition, the Company reports the remediation and monitoring results to the MDE.
 The remediation procedures at the site are currently suspended awaiting approval from the MDE to permanently shutdown the remediation procedures.
 The Company has adjusted the liability with respect to the Salisbury site to \$175,000 in December 2000.
-The Company had previous accrued \$240,000 as of December 3 1, 1999.
-This amount is based on the estimated operating costs of the remediation facilities over the next two years and capital costs to shut down the remediation procedures in 2002.
-A corresponding regulator-y asset has been recorded. reflecting the Company's belief that costs incurred will be recoverable in base rates.
+The Company had previous accrued \$240,000 as of December 31, 1999.
+This amount is based on the estimated operating costs of the remediation facilities over the next two years and capital costs to shut down.